mapbox/dr-ui/README.md

 npm run start-docs
 ```

+### Deploy

 To deploy the site.
 Run this if you've made changes to `src/docs/*` or any `src/components/*/examples/*` file.

 ```
 npm run deploy-docs
 ```

-To add or edit the catalog site:
+### To add or edit the catalog site:

-1. Navigate to the component folder in: `src/component`
-2. Find the component's `examples/` folder.
+1. Find the component's `examples/` folder.
-3. Edit the existing files or create a new file.
+2. Edit the existing files or create a new file.
 Run `npm run start-docs` to see the updated example locally.

+You can also import an example into the [component's test cases app](#tests) if you want to add tests and to help prevent duplicated code between the catalog and test cases app site.